 No Silver Bullet for the Flight Privacy

 It is important to understand that the FAA’s privacy initiatives, like the LADD program, are unique but they still have extremely limited reach.
 Naturally, these efforts are geographically restricted to the U.S. and clash with the very nature of aircraft surveillance technologies, which are designed to broadcast flight information openly.
-Enforcing privacy in this context is like trying to contain water in a sieve—while the FAA can block certain data on its own feeds, the information still flows freely through other channels like ADS-B, rendering true flight privacy nearly impossible to achieve at this point.
+Enforcing privacy in this context is like trying to contain water in a sieve—while the FAA can block certain data on its own feeds, the information still flows freely through the myriad of other channels like ADS-B, rendering true flight privacy nearly impossible to achieve at this point.

 In fact, a number of well-know flight tracking web-sites (example) that continue displaying all flight tracking data, including aircraft from the LADD list, because they do not receive their data from the FAA, hence have no obligation to block any flights.